DiwashRai/digital-garden/content/Sources/Effective C++.md

     }
 }
 ```
-The "template<>" at the begining of the fucntion says that this is a *total
+The "template<>" at the begining of the function says that this is a *total
 template specialisation* for std::swap and the "< Widget >" after the name
 of the function says that the specialisation is for when T is Widget.